 Our breakthrough technology, PDC*vac is highly potent in priming and boosting fully functional antitumor CD8+ T cells displaying a strong cytotoxic activity against tumor cells.
 It is more easily scalable, more versatile and more potent than other dendritic-cell-based vaccines, and it is synergetic with the use of anti-PD-1 immune checkpoint inhibitors.

 PDC*vac currently comes in the form of several cancer vaccine drug candidates:

 - PDC*mel: our first investigational drug for melanoma.
 PDC*mel completed a first-in-human phase Ib feasibility trial in 2017, to assess the safety of the product, the absence of rejection and its biological activity.

 - PDC*lung: our leading candidate for non-small-cell lung cancer (NSCLC).
 This targets widely expressed shared antigens.
-A phase Ib/II trial evaluating its safety and biological activity, with and without anti-PD1, is currently being initiated.
+A phase Ib/II trial evaluating its safety and biological activity, with and without anti-PD1, has been initiated in 2019.